Context-Action Embedding Learning for Off-Policy Evaluation in Contextual Bandits: Context-Action Embedding Learning

 \section{Context-Action Embedding Learning}

-Our proposed method, \method, learns context-action embeddings by minimizing the MSE of MIPS.
-To this end, we derive upper bounds of bias and variance of MIPS and propose a embedding learning objective that combines the reward prediction error from \citet{cief2024learning} and the upper bounds.
+\method learns context-action embeddings by minimizing bias and variance of MIPS.
+To this end, we derive upper bounds for bias and variance and propose an embedding learning objective that combines the reward prediction error from \citet{cief2024learning} with these upper bounds.
+The proofs for all the results are deferred to Appendix~\ref{appendix:proofs}.